TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 ### Additional Resources

-This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental.

-*   It looks like this lesson doesn't have any additional resources yet.
-Help us expand this section by contributing to our curriculum.
+* [Flexbox Froggy](https://flexboxfroggy.com/) is a funny little game for practicing moving things around with flexbox.
+* [Flexbox Zombies](https://mastery.games/flexboxzombies/) is another gamified take on flexbox.
+Free, but requires an account.
+* This [Flexbox Tutorial](https://www.freecodecamp.org/news/css-flexbox-tutorial-with-cheatsheet/) from freecodecamp is another decent resource.
+* [Flexbox Crash Course](https://www.youtube.com/watch?v=3YW65K6LcIA) is a nice resource by Traversy Media.